ignism/nucleus-dark-ui/README.md

 - Floating modal overlays (Command Palette, Fuzzy Finder etc) with a nice big type, strongly inspired by Spotlight on OS X.
 ![Atom Dark Fusion](http://i.imgur.com/HHlJWon.png)

 - Consistent design over different packages.
-File an issue if you think a package youre using needs some tweaking.
+File an issue if you think a package you're using needs some tweaking.
 ![Gruvbox](http://i.imgur.com/YFQE5zY.png)

 #### Themes used in screenshots